 An Act to provide for the transfer of part of the undertaking of the State Bank of South Australia to a company formed to carry on the business of banking under the law of the Commonwealth, and for other purposes.

-[Assented to 23 June 1994]

-The Parliament of Western Australia enacts as follows:

 1. Short title

-This Act may be cited as the State Bank of South Australia (Transfer of Undertaking) Act 1994.
+This Act may be cited as the State Bank of South Australia (Transfer of Undertaking) Act 1994 1.